Stellenbosch: Delivering as Innovation Capital of SA

 The South African environment is blessed with inter alia a relatively sophisticated economy, a strong and thriving financial sector, good universities and a large number of local and multinational corporations.
 This however co-exists in an environment with a majority that is largely excluded from economic activity, living in poverty with often little opportunity to find a way out of such a situation through education opportunities.

 Although at first this may seem like a somewhat “abstract” concept – this opinion piece will propose a concept that may have far reaching consequences for how we approach development in our town and by extension our country and even continent.
-What the concept entails is that we need to embark on a “Grand Societal Experiment” which means a “new regime of innovation” that is driven by setting challenges towards achieving certain societal goals.
+What the concept entails is that we need to embark on a “Grand Societal Experiment” [This was originally conceptualised by Professor Arie Rip with whom I had the pleasure of interacting and discussing this concept and what that may mean for the South African environment.] which means a “new regime of innovation” that is driven by setting challenges towards achieving certain societal goals.
 What this practically means is that we need to think about innovation not as a process where we “push” technology or other solutions into communities BUT we need to arrange our efforts around a “pull factor” which should be societies’ greatest challenges.

 Although this may seem obvious at first – it certainly is easier said than done.
 Immediately many questions arise: How do we agree on these issues or our greatest societal challenges (on a local level)?
 Who will decide on these?
 Who will coordinate such an effort?
 How will we and who will fund innovation projects?
 How will the university, industry, the municipality and communities engage with each other in a sustainable way?
 How do we treat issues around ethics?
 For that matter - Where do we even start?